In this post I will cover everything you could possibly need to chalk paint a piece of furniture!

 I cut these sheets in four and wrap each piece around an old sanding block:

 To see if it is smooth enough, run your fingers across the surface with your eyes closed.
 You shouldn’t be able to feel where you patched.
 You may need to add a little more filler a second time, but that should do it.
 The glass knob in the photo below has a patched hole on either side, but you would never know.

 (You can skip the patching process on gouges etc if you are going for a really distressed look as they would only add to the distressed look and feel.)

 Tape where Needed

 I generally do not paint the sides or the insides of the drawers on any of my furniture pieces.
 For one, it’s more work and why make it harder?
 And usually, the drawers are in great condition.
 (I almost always line the insides though, more on that at the end.)

 Do I need to Prime or Sand?

 The general answer with chalk paint is no.

 However, if you have an older piece that is cherry or mahogany, you will likely experience the dreaded bleed-through.
 This will happen no matter which type of paint you use.
 Test it in a small, inconspicuous area first.
 Here I started on the side, at the bottom of this dresser and as you can see, I got bleed-through:

 That will bleed through every layer.
 Don’t panic!
 There is a fix.

 Now we’re ready for paint!

-If you’re painting a dresser or table, start at the bottom.
-Since the top will get the most attention, you’ll want that to look perfect, so leave that for last.
+When painting a dresser or table, I like to start at the bottom.
+Since the top will get the most attention, you’ll want that to look perfect, so I leave that for last.

 Paint in long sweeping strokes, going with the grain.